Coronavirus and Heart Conditions

 Getting Help for Heart Attacks and Strokes

 Heart attacks and strokes are medical emergencies that need to be addressed as soon as you recognize symptoms.
-Call 911 or go to an emergency room.

 Symptoms of heart attack can include: